realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 ### `App.jsx`

-First open the `src/App.js` file.
-It will be the parent of all other componments.
+First, open the `src/App.js` file.
+It will be the parent of all other components.

 Change your `App.js` to `App.jsx`.
-It make our life easier to use `.jsx` in React.
+It makes our life easier to use `.jsx` in React.

 Then change your `App.jsx` to this: